 As another advantage, QR Codes are easily scannable with a smartphone.
 End-users simply need to open their phone’s camera application and point it in front of the QR Code.
 A notification will pop up indicating that the QR Code has been scanned.
 In case it doesn’t, she can install a third-party QR Code scanning apps from the App Store or the Play Store to do the job.

 Keep reading to know more about how QR Codes are used on luggage tags.

 A. Who must use QR Codes on Luggage Tags

 There are 2 chief stakeholders here:

 Luggage is the most important to the traveler to whom it belongs.
-From clothing and accessories to business documents or other important belongings, the luggage has it all.
+From clothes to business documents, the luggage has it all.

 Hence, as a passenger, you’d like to ensure the maximum safety of your luggage.
 So it makes sense for you to take a step towards luggage security on your own.